espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

     When writing the values of each pin as 6-bit numbers packed into the data word, each 6-bit value uses the following representation:

+    .. only:: esp32

         * Pin numbers 0 through 30 are represented as themselves.
         * Pin numbers 32 & 33 are represented as values 30 & 31.
         * It is not possible to represent pins 30 & 31 or pins higher than 33.
 This is the same 6-bit representation used by the ``SPI_PAD_CONFIG_xxx`` efuses.

     On {IDF_TARGET_NAME} ROM loader only, there is an additional 4 bytes in the data payload of this command.
 These bytes should all be set to zero.